braintree/braintree_php/README.md

  * [Official documentation](https://developers.braintreepayments.com/php/sdk/server/overview)

+## Testing

+Tests are written in PHPunit (installed by composer).
+Unit tests should run on any system meeting the base requirements:

+    phpunit tests/unit/

+Please note that the integration tests require access to services internal to Braintree, and so will not run in your test environment.

 ## Open Source Attribution

 A list of open source projects that help power Braintree can be found [here](https://www.braintreepayments.com/developers/open-source).